Member Login

 Registration

-When registration for the AIEA Peer-Learning Circles opens, a special link will be sent to all current AIEA members through the AIEA members-only listserv.
-Please email [email protected] if you dont receive this link after registration opens.
+When registration for the AIEA Peer-Learning Circles opens, a special link will be sent to all current AIEA members through the members-only newsletter.

-AIEA Peer Learning Circles is for AIEA members only.
+AIEA Peer Learning Circles are for AIEA members only.
 Members are required to login to complete the interest form.
-If you are not a member of AIEA, please join and immediately become eligible to participate in this program.
+If you are not a member of AIEA, please join to become eligible to participate in this program.

 Picture